 - Scrub brush

 The things you need to prepare will largely depend on the type of dog you are getting.
-Some dogs will require a visit to the groomer on a regular basis.
+Some dogs will require a regular visit to the groomer.

 14. Pet Stain Remover and Deodoriser

-Your new four-legged housemate is bound to make accidents while he is still being house-trained.
-To help you clean up after his accidents, have cleaning products specially designed for pet stains ready.
+Your new 4-legged housemate is bound to make accidents whilst he is still being house-trained.
+To help you clean up after him, have cleaning products specially designed for pet stains ready.

-To deal with pet odour quickly and efficiently, using ready-made pet deodorising products makes the job easier.
+To deal with pet odour quickly and efficiently, use ready-made pet deodorising products to makes your job easier.

 16. Non-Toxic Cleanser

 Your new puppy loves to explore the world with his mouth.
 He will try to lick and chew things around him in the house.